succinctlabs/network/contracts/README.md

-# Succinct Protocol Contracts
+# Succinct Prover Network Contracts

-This repository contains the smart contracts for the Succinct Prover Network.
+This folder contains the smart contracts for the Succinct Prover Network.

 ## Design